 According to Statista, about 220 million people worldwide are out of work.
 This level of unemployment is down to several reasons including but not limited to poor education and training, health, and poverty.
 Sustainable management practices can help overcome this challenge and contribute to fairer work opportunities.

 Whilst businesses need to meet sustainability objectives their operations also need to remain commercially viable.
 They can take steps to benefit their bottom line by:

 Typically, most of the benefits from investing in environmentally friendly technologies and initiatives will be experienced in the long-term.
-For example, eBay switching to renewable energy sources to power their office headquarters will have been a big initial investment to set up but will reduce electricity costs in the long-term and help minimise their carbon footprint.
+For example, eBay switching to renewable energy sources to power their office headquarters will have been a big initial investment to set up but will reduce running costs in the long-term and help minimise their carbon footprint.

 By investing in equal opportunity initiatives, businesses will benefit from improved employee satisfaction which will also have a positive knock-on effect on productivity and potentially an organisations bottom line.
 In 2018, a study from McKinsey found that having diverse gender mix in managerial positions increased productivity with the most diverse companies 33% more likely to outperform less diverse companies on profitability.

 According to Glassdoor, the average cost of recruiting a new employee in the UK is £3,000.
 By offering equal opportunities and positive working conditions, businesses can benefit from increased employee retention, reduced hiring costs and improved productivity.